-You immediately go into sales mode – your goal’s to set up an appointment, or get them to come in for a free class, or a tour, or a complimentary assessment of some kind, or drop a brochure in the mail.
+You immediately go into sales mode.
+You’re trying to set up an appointment, or get them to come in for a free class, or a tour, or a complimentary assessment of some kind.

-- You ask them to check off the things they think about at least once/week and explain that this will help both of you make sure the program is the right fit.
+- You briefly explain that this will help both of you make sure the program is the right fit for their priorities.

 - Ask them to complete the checklist by the “end of the day tomorrow” so you can schedule their free assessment, free class, or whatever comes next in your process.

-- Follow up with the folks who don’t meet that deadline by saying something like “Before we confirm that you’re coming to our free class next week, I want to make sure you’ve been able to complete the checklist.
-If not, we’ll just reschedule it when you’re ready.”
+- You can now follow up with folks who don’t complete the checklist by saying something like, “Before we confirm that you’re coming to our free class next week, I want to make sure you’ve been able to complete the checklist.
+If not, no pressure, we’ll just slot you into the following week when you’re ready.”

 - Some people will complete the checklists very quickly.
 They’re ready to buy, they feel good about your business, and they’re ready to engage and commit their own efforts to their goals.

-- Some people will respond to your reminder by getting the checklists back to you – at nearly the last minute before the scheduled call.
+- Some people will respond to your reminder by getting the assessment completed—at nearly the last minute.
 They may be ready to buy, but they’re not leaning forward: the odds are fairly good that they’re not really ready to fully engage.
 Even if they become your customer, they often drift away fairly quickly.

 - Some people will respond to your reminder by saying “No, I haven’t been able to yet” or “I’m busy” or “Let’s reschedule.”
-You’ll reschedule a couple of times, the checklists will never be completed, and eventually they’ll fall off your radar.
-They said all the right things on the initial contact – but they’re not really ready to commit their own energies to a solution.
+You’ll follow up a couple of times, the assessment will never be completed, and eventually they’ll fall off your radar.
+They said all the right things on the initial contact—but again, they’re not really ready to commit their own energies to a solution.

 - And some will never respond to your reminder at all.
 Courteously defer those appointments and let them know that when they’re ready, you’ll be there.

-You’re not canceling appointments punitively.
+Understand: You’re not canceling appointments or deferring next steps punitively.
 You’re rescheduling because you want to make good use of their time, to help them be sure that your program is the right fit for them.

-We like checklists and similar simple self-disclosure tools because they give you more insight into your customer’s state of mind, and they require positive action by your prospect – the effort required to complete the tool.
+We like checklists, assessments, and similar simple self-disclosure tools because they give you more insight into your customer’s state of mind, and they require a small amount of positive action by your prospect, e.g., the effort required to complete the tool.

 - Writing down 5 to 10 of their favorite foods or least favorite foods

-- Checking off the common activities – walking the dog, taking some stairs, parking at the farthest spot, drinking plenty of non-sugary liquids, going to a gym, etc. – that they do in a typical week
+- Checking off common activities—walking the dog, taking some stairs, parking at the farthest spot, drinking plenty of non-sugary liquids, going to a gym, etc.—that they do in a typical week

-- Asking them to make a list of their greatest concerns about making this change in their lives
+- Asking them to make a list of their greatest concerns and hopes about making this change in their lives

 - Writing a list of up to five things they’ve tried in the past

-- Reading a case study video/reading a written case study of a real client from your business, following these case study guidelines
+- Watching a case study video/reading a written case study of a real client from your business

 - Reviewing a brief and objective buying guide that explains the differences between common weight-loss programs and explains how consumers can choose the program that’s the best fit for them